 Hena Ashraf is a writer-director who creates subtle and multi-layered narratives with intriguing outsider characters.
 Born in London to parents from the subcontinent, she spent her early years in the United Kingdom before im/migrating to America.
 A graduate of the University of Michigan, Hena concentrated in Film & Video Studies and Political Science.
 She then spent several years working in NYC’s media worlds.

-She is currently pursuing an MFA in Film Directing at UCLA’s School of Theatre, Film and Television, during which she’s been a recipient of the Islamic Scholarship Fund, a Motion Picture Association of America award, and a Norris Foundation grant, and is currently a BAFTA Los Angeles Scholar.
+She is currently pursuing an MFA in Film Directing at UCLA’s School of Theatre, Film and Television, during which she’s been a recipient of the Islamic Scholarship Fund, a Motion Picture Association of America award, a Norris Foundation grant, and is currently a BAFTA Los Angeles Scholar.
 Hena tends to disappear into her headphones, blogs every now and then here and here, and you can find her always hating on social media.